European-Unified-ID/EUID-docs/docs/endpoints/post-token-refresh.md

 - No encryption is required for token refresh requests.
 - If the request is successful, with an HTTP status code of 200, a new EUID token or opt-out information is returned.
 - Successful responses, whether the response includes a new token or opt-out information, are encrypted.
 Error responses are not encrypted.
 - To decrypt responses, use the most recent `refresh_response_key` value for this token.
-The `refresh_response_key` value is returned in the response to the [POST&nbsp;/token/generate](post-token-generate.md) and `POST&nbsp;/token/refresh` operations.
+The `refresh_response_key` value is returned in the response to the [POST&nbsp;/token/generate](post-token-generate.md) and `POST /token/refresh` operations.
 Each time a token is refreshed, a new `refresh_response_key` is returned.
 Be sure to use the most recent one to decrypt the current response.

 ### Path Parameters